GavinTheArchitect/CODENAME_AETHERIUS/README.md

 **Interested in seeing AETHERIUS in action?**

 Send me a message to schedule a confidential walkthrough.

-But realize that I will be able to detect if you are a fraudster/scammer and you will be investigated through proper channels.
+WARNING: Fraudsters/Scammers Beware.